Exhibition Place: Dufferin Gates

-The Dufferin Gates are the westernmost pedestrian entranceway to the CNE grounds.
-Named after Lord Dufferin, the original gate to the CNE grounds was named in his honour, situated at the bottom of Dufferin Street, also named after the same person.
+The Dufferin Gates is the westernmost ceremonial entranceway to the CNE grounds.
+Named after Lord Dufferin, the original set of gates to the CNE grounds was named in his honour, situated at the bottom of Dufferin Street, also named after the same person.
 The original gateway was erected in 1895 and was superseded by a more permanent, ornate Beaux-Arts style triumphal arch built in 1910, and officially re-opened by Lord Dufferin in 1914.

-With the construction of Toronto's Gardiner Expressway in 1956, the gates were demolished in order to make way for the roadway.
+With the construction of Toronto's Gardiner Expressway in 1956, the 1910 gates were demolished in order to make way for the roadway.
 In their place, a modernist-style parabolic arch was erected 50 ft south of the previous gates in 1956, designed by architect Philip R. Brook.
 The current arch is built around a steel frame and concrete, with brick at the base.
 It is 65 ft high and spans 74 ft in width.
 It is similar in design to the much larger Gateway Arch in St. Louis, Missouri, but predates it.
 The star decoration that hangs from the top of the arch was added during Canada's centennial celebrations in 1967.
 The Gate is a listed heritage structure.
 A plaque from the Ontario Heritage Foundation commemorating the history of the CNE can be found just inside the gate.